You are here

 - the maximum Part A rate of their FTB or the FTB of their partner includes an amount of rent assistance.

-However, there are some circumstances in which a person entitled to rent assistance as part of their FTB Part A can be eligible for rent assistance with their service pension or income support supplement.
+However, there are some circumstances in which a person entitled to rent assistance as part of their FTB Part A can be eligible for rent assistance with their service pension, income support supplement or veteran payment.
 These circumstances are outlined below.

 Payment arrangements for dual rent assistance eligibilities

-The circumstances in which a person who is entitled to rent assistance with their FTB Part A is also entitled to receive rent assistance with service pension or ISS are very limited.
+The circumstances in which a person who is entitled to rent assistance with their FTB Part A is also entitled to receive rent assistance with service pension, ISS or veteran payment are very limited.
 These are where:

-- a decision has been made to pay a person rent assistance with their service pension or ISS,
+- a decision has been made to pay a person rent assistance with their service pension, ISS or veteran payment,

 - that decision is made before a decision is made to include rent assistance in the person's or their partner's FTB Part A, and